5.6. Visibility Check Rules

 END IF

-The exception condition is the case where this tuple is inserted by the current transaction and t_xmax is INVALID.
-In this case, this tuple must be visible from the current transaction (Rule 2) because this tuple is the tuple inserted by the current transaction itself.
+The exception occurs when the current transaction inserted the tuple and t_xmax is INVALID.
+In this case, the tuple is visible to the current transaction (Rule 2) because it was inserted by the current transaction itself.

 • Rule 4: If Status(t_xmin) = IN_PROGRESS $\wedge$ t_xmin $\ne$ current_txid $\Rightarrow$ Invisible